 He met his wife, costume designer Ingrid Price, while playing Hamlet as a Guest Artist at Florida State University in 1980.

 He directed his first film, the short Mother's House in 2011.
-It's been in a number of film festivals and is available for viewing on vimeo.
+It's been in a number of film festivals.

 with Alan Ball as Horatio at FSU, 1980